karin-on/event-form/README.md

 #### Running the project

-To run the project please go to the repo directory in your command line and then:
+To run the project please go to the repo's directory and:

+1. create an **images** directory so that the project could be compiled successfully (sorry, my Webpack config :))

-1. run the command
+2. in the command line please run the commands:

    `npm i`

-2. create an **images** directory in the repo so that the project could be compiled successfully (sorry, my Webpack config :))

-3. run the command

    `npm start`